Linda Purl: Television

 In 1981, she starred in Manions of America.
 In 1984, she played Nydia, the blind flower girl in the miniseries "The Last Days of Pompeii".
 In 1985, she appeared in a Murder, She Wrote episode entitled "Murder at the Oasis".
-In 1988, she again made an appearance on Murder, She Wrote in the episode "Mourning Among The Wisterias" and in 1993, appeared for a third time on the series in "Dead Eye".
+In 1988, she again made an appearance on Murder, She Wrote in the episode "Mourning Among the Wisterias" and in 1993, appeared for a third time on the series in "Dead Eye".

 In 1986, Purl played Eve Harper, the love interest of rock star Niles Perry, played by Rick Moses, in the TV movie Pleasures.

 In the first season of Matlock (1986–1987) starring Andy Griffith, Purl played Charlene, Ben Matlock's lawyer daughter.
 She was cast in the series First Monday (2002) as Sarah Novelli, a real estate agent and Justice Joseph Novelli's wife.

-Purl appeared in the role of Pam Beesly's mother on NBC's The Office TV series, starting with the season six episode "Niagara" in 2009–2010.
+Purl appeared in the role of Pam Beesly's mother on NBC's The Office TV series, starting with the season-six episode "Niagara" in 2009–2010.
 Purl appeared in several more episodes throughout the series and was a romantic interest for Steve Carell's character.
 In May 2010, she made a guest appearance on Desperate Housewives.
 In 2011, Purl made guest appearances on Showtime's Homeland, playing Elizabeth Gaines.
 She played Barbara Pelt, mother of Debbie Pelt, in two episodes of HBO's True Blood in 2012.
-In 2017, Purl appeared in one episode of Designated Survivor, playing an old college supervisor of President Kirkman who assists in appointing nominees to the Supreme Court in the episode "The Ninth Seat".
+In 2017, Purl appeared in one episode of Designated Survivor, playing an old college supervisor of President Kirkman's, who assists in appointing nominees to the Supreme Court in the episode "The Ninth Seat".

-She currently plays a recurring character alongside current boyfriend Patrick Duffy on The Bold and the Beautiful.
+She currently plays a recurring character alongside her current boyfriend Patrick Duffy on The Bold and the Beautiful.

 Theatre

 Purl has been a regular performer (and was in the original cast) of international touring play Seven Deadly Sins Four Deadly Sinners.
 In November 2007, she appeared at the Théâtre Princesse Grace, Monte Carlo, directed by Marc Sinden, as part of Sinden's British Theatre Season, Monaco.

-In 2008, Purl opened at the Cleveland Play House in Cleveland, Ohio in a production of The Glass Menagerie by Tennessee Williams, playing Amanda.
+In 2008, Purl opened at the Cleveland Play House in Cleveland, Ohio, in a production of The Glass Menagerie by Tennessee Williams, playing Amanda.